marcocipri/marcocipri.github.io/_pages/index.md

 ### Posts

-John has posted a bunch of tips about how to use Friday Theme.
+This is where I intend to post my thoughts, ideas and updates.
 There's the three most-recent posts below, or here's [all posts by year.]({{ site.baseurl }}{% link list/posts.html %})

 ### Recent Posts